-The individual spreads so calculated will be pooled for each rating segment & tenor (3 to 5 years / 7 to 10 years) (AA & above, AA- & below) and their volume weighted average will be arrived.
+The individual spreads so calculated will be pooled for each rating segment & tenor (up to 5 years / Above 5 years) (AA & above, AA- & below) and their volume weighted average will be arrived.
 Total of 4 spreads will be published.

-In case there are no trades in any tenor, of a rating, then the spreads prevailing in the second tenors will be considered. (eg. Up to AA category, 3 to 5 years tenor is traded with a spread of 128 but 7 to 10 years is not traded, then 128 will be considered for 7 to 10 years & vice versa.
+In case here are no trades in any tenor, of a rating, then the spreads prevailing in the second tenors will be considered. (eg. Up to AA category, up to 5 years tenor is traded with a spread of 128 but above 5 years is not traded, then 128 will be considered for above 5 years & vice versa.